-The most common food, that hobbies feed their guppies with are flake food because provides all the necessary vitamins and minerals to the fish.
-It is recommended feeding once a day a good quality flake food that is high in protein.
+The most common food, that hobbies feed their guppies with is flake food because provides all the necessary vitamins and minerals to the fish.
+It is recommended to feed once a day a good quality flake food that is high in protein.

 I’ve talked with guppy breeders, who only feed flake food to their fry and they are able to grow beautiful guppies really fast.

 Veggie pallets are another food that you should include in the diet of your guppies.
 Veggie pallets contain greens such as algae, plankton and spirulina.
 These are high in vitamins B, C, D and E as well contain iron and calcium.
-Spirulina tablets helps guppies resist to skin infections and have healthier fins and tail.
+Spirulina tablets help guppies resist skin infections and have healthier fins and tails.
 This food will also emphasize your fish’s colors, thanks to the natural carotenoid pigments.

-Guppies love brine shrimp too.
-You can give them freeze dried brine shrimp once or twice a week.
+Guppies love eating brine shrimp too.
+You can give them freeze-dried brine shrimp once or twice a week.
 Brine shrimp are a great source of protein and can be feed to booth adults and fry.

 Tubifex worms are an excellent conditioner for your fish.
-Do not feed live tubifex worms to your fish, because if not kept in right conditions, they can carry bacteria that will kill your fish.
-Freeze dried tubifex worms however can be feed to your guppies once a week.
+Do not feed live tubifex worms to your fish, because if not kept in the right conditions, they can carry bacteria that will kill your fish.
+Freeze-dried tubifex worms however can be feed to your guppies once a week.

 Here is a summary of the best commercially available guppy foods that I use:

 - Freeze-dried brine shrimp